Here at Everything For Birds we have

 cage that your bird can't open.
 Just imagine what could happen to

-your bird (or your home) if your bird escaped & roamed free the
+your bird (or your home) if your bird escaped and roamed free the

 cages are unlike any you've ever seen, they actually screw down